descawed/live-split-hotkeys/README.md

 ## Build

-You'll need to install the following packages (if I missed any, let me know):
+You'll need to install the following packages:

 * libxkbcommon-dev
 * libxcb-xkb-dev